 - Hum: represents enlightenment.

 Put all that together and you get the meaning of Om Mani Padme Hum.
 Translated it literally says “Om [universal sound].
 Jewel.
 Lotus.
 Enlightenment.”
 That’s a definition.
 But what’s the meaning of it?

-Om Mani Padme Hum in English means various things depending on the school of Buddhism that it’s coming from.
+In English, it means various things depending on the school of Buddhism that it’s coming from.
 However, the common translation is “The Jewel Is In The Lotus”.

 This makes more sense when you consider what happens when you actually chant this mantra.